pyxem/kikuchipy/README.rst

     :target: https://doi.org/10.5281/zenodo.3597646
     :alt: DOI

-*KikuchiPy is an open-source Python library for processing and analysis of electron backscatter diffraction (EBSD) patterns.*
+*kikuchipy is an open-source Python library for processing and analysis of electron backscatter diffraction (EBSD) patterns.*

 The library builds upon the tools for multi-dimensional data analysis provided